-For Mobile Home (in USA) or Transportable Building (in Canada) installations, an Outside Air Kit (S.Z1726 / S.Z1726B) and either a Fan Kit (S.Z2514) or Rear Shield Kit (S.Z4015) are required.
-It is recommended that the kits be installed prior to appliance installation (refer to the instructions provided with the kits).
+For Mobile Home (in USA) or Transportable Building (in Canada) installations, an Outside Air Kit (S.Z1726 / S.Z1726B) is required.
+It is recommended that the kit be installed prior to appliance installation (refer to the instructions provided with the kit).